 With these considerations in mind, the AANMS has decided to discontinue the CSA Course, effective from 2021 onwards.
 A recommendation has been made to the Committee for Joint College Training (CJCT) in Nuclear Medicine concerning an appropriate alternative learning resource for physician trainees, and advice on this will be provided by the CJCT to the relevant trainees in due course.

 ANZBMS Clinical Densitometry Courses – Next Course: 2 – 3 April 2022 (virtual course)

 The Australian Bone and Mineral Society runs two-day Clinical Densitometry Training Courses each year that are approved for nuclear medicine advanced trainees needing to complete their BMD training requirements.

-Please see the ANZBMS website for further information.
+Please see the ANZBMS website to register for the Course and for further information.